laterpay/laterpay-wordpress-plugin/laterpay/README.txt

   E.g. you can offer a breaking news post for 0.49 Euro for the first two days and then automatically reduce the price to 0.05 Euro until the fith day to increase your sales.

+With time passes, you can sell time-limited access to all the LaterPay content
+* on your entire website
+* in a specific category
+* on your entire website except from a specific category.
+The user will have access to all the covered content during the validity period and afterwards, this access will expire automatically.
+Time passes are displayed within a dedicated sidebar widget that automatically sorts available time passes by relevance.
+Be careful when deleting a time pass: Users, who have bought the respective time pass, will lose the access to the covered content.
+Deleted time passes cannot be restored.

+For each time pass, you can create any number of voucher codes that enable your users to purchase a time pass for a reduced price.
+You can choose, if a voucher code should set an absolute price for the respective time pass or if its price should be reduced by a certain percentage.
+A user can enter a voucher code in the time pass sidebar widget by clicking "I have a voucher".
+The price for the respective time pass will then be updated.
+Voucher codes are not user specific and can be used for any number of times until you delete them.
+Deleting a voucher code will not affect the access to time passes which have already been purchased with this code.

+The plugin also comes with a mighty bulk price editor: It allows you to change many prices at once by
+* making all posts free
+* setting one specific price for all posts
+* increasing or decreasing the prices of all posts by a specific percentage or absolute amount
+* resetting all posts to the global default price Whenever possible, the plugin will maintain the current pricing structure: So if possible, after a bulk action
+* posts with individual price will still use the individual price
+* posts with category default price will still use the category default price and
+* posts with global default price will still use the global default price.

+If you change all prices by a certain percentage, the lower limit is always 0.05 EUR - so rounding will never accidentally make posts free.

 = Presentation =
 * LaterPay button: Each post with a price > 0.00 Euro automatically contains a LaterPay button at the beginning of the post content.
 You can choose to not show this button and instead render it from within your theme by calling